Ottilie Patterson: Biography

-In February 2012, a blue plaque marking her birthplace in a terraced house in Comber, Co.
-Down was unveiled, and the same evening a sell-out musical tribute was performed at the La Mon Hotel in Comber.
+In February 2012, a blue plaque marking her birthplace in a terraced house in Comber, County Down was unveiled, and the same evening a sell-out musical tribute was performed at the La Mon Hotel in Comber.

 In a BBC documentary entitled 'My name is Ottilie' and which includes audio recordings of interviews given by Patterson, Dana Masters, a black musician from America living in Northern Ireland, pieces together the story of Patterson's professional and personal life.